cfpandrade/bbcp/README.md

 ## About This Fork

-This is a public fork of bbcp, maintained by Carlos.
+This is a public fork of bbcp.
 The original bbcp was developed at SLAC National Accelerator Laboratory at Stanford University.

 **Original project**: http://www.slac.stanford.edu/~abh/bbcp